 CT1 thanks RAN2 for their LS on UE Power Saving in C1-215518 / R2-2108917.

 CT1 has taken the agreements reached in RAN2 on the two UE paging subgroupings into account for IDLE/INACTIVE UE power saving and concluded that it is feasible to support conveyance of CN-assigned paging subgroup to UE, using NAS signaling in Rel-17.
-The existing 5GMM Registration procedure can be used by the UE to specify the UE paging subgrouping capabilities along with any UE paging subgrouping assistance information to the core network and the AMF can evaluate these capabilities and assistance information and indicate the corresponding paging subgroup ID assigned to the UE.
+The existing 5GMM Registration procedure can be used by the UE to specify the UE paging subgrouping capabilities along with any UE paging subgrouping assistance information to the core network and the AMF can indicate the corresponding paging subgroup ID assigned to the UE.

 Further, CT1 can initiate stage-3 work once stage-2 support has been provided by SA2.